Wayword Inc. was formed in June 2009 in order to continue production and distribution of the public-radio show, "A Way with Words."

 * Hire and train an online producer for web content.

-* Give more public talks and lectures, explore affiliations with educational organizations for underwriting, and develop a series of lectures for senior citizens on language, brain health, and memory.
+* Give more public talks and lectures, while exploring affiliations with educational organizations and corporations for underwriting.

 "A Way with Words" has a strong track record and is already well-known in San Diego and many other communities.
 We also have a highly efficient production system for the radio program itself.